Choosing the best chicken waterer for your flock is actually a little more complicated than it might seem.

 It features rolled edges and safety seams, as well as a sloped top.

 The latter helps prevent roosting, so you can place it in your home chicken coop without the worry of your chickens using it as a rest area.

 A great feature that adds to the robustness of this design is the lockpin that holds the outer tube in place, so it’s unlikely to topple over or get knocked around by your flock.

-The unit features a double wall construction and is relatively easy to put together.
+The unit is made of heavy duty galvanized steel.
+It features a double wall construction and is relatively easy to put together.

 There’s even a strong handle on the inner and outer tube, which makes it a breeze to carry or refill.

 However, this chicken waterer can occasionally leak as the rubber component holding the valve open is prone to eroding over time.

 The interior of the unit can also rust after a few months.